 Butter a phyllo sheet and place it on top of the filling.
 Repeat with 8 more sheets, as before.

-4 Trim the edges and score the top of the pie in portions: With a sharp knife, trim the excess phyllo so the edges of the dough are flush with the inside edges of the pan.
+With a sharp knife, trim the excess phyllo so the edges of the dough are flush with the inside edges of the pan.

 Position the baking dish with the long edge parallel to the counter.
 Without cutting too deeply into the filling, make 4 vertical cuts and 3 horizontal cuts through the top phyllo sheets to form 12 squares.

-5 Bake the pie: Bake for 35 to 40 minutes, or until the phyllo is golden brown.
+Bake for 35 to 40 minutes, or until the phyllo is golden brown.